 Has Coronavirus affected Changing Places funding and legislation?

-Shortly after the Budget 2020 announcement, the UK went into lockdown to help tackle the outbreak of Coronavirus (COVID-19).
+However, shortly after the Budget 2020 announcement, the UK went into the first lockdown to help tackle the outbreak of Coronavirus (COVID-19).

-COVID-19 was already considered a global outbreak when the budget was first announced.
-Plus, Scotland’s decision to implement new regulations from May demonstrates the importance of Changing Places as part of the future of British infrastructure.
+Scotland’s decision to implement new building regulations from May 2020, and England following suit in January 2021, demonstrated the importance of Changing Places as part of the future of British infrastructure.

 I work on public building projects.
 What should I be doing now?

-Architects, contractors, and property developers working on commercial buildings should start including Changing Places in all plans and designs for public buildings.
+Architects, contractors, and property developers working on commercial buildings need to include Changing Places in all plans and designs for public buildings.

-New building regulations might not be in full effect yet, but it’s clear that the public increasingly expect venues and attractions to be inclusive and accessible.
+With new building regulations now in full effect, it’s clear that the public increasingly expect venues and attractions to be inclusive and accessible.

 This is a fantastic change that the industry should embrace.
 Disabled people and their families have been restricted by inadequate facilities for far too long.